If I am not for myself, who will be for me?

 Hillel the Elder, ca. 30 BCE

 Me, The 100 Billionth Person.
 Can that be true?
 And so what if it is?

-The 100 Billionth Person.
+The 100 billionth person.
 How impressive!
 One out of… how many zeroes is that?
 Hmm.
-Why should The 100 Billionth Person be more special than the tens of billions preceding and following me?
+Why should the 100 billionth person to walk the earth be more special than the billions who preceded and followed?

 Let’s talk about special and unique.
 As I was growing up, I was constantly reminded by my mother, my teachers, by the fact that I was a year younger than my classmates, that I was special.
-My parents rarely missed a chance to brag to their friends about me, as if I were from another planet bearing otherworldly intelligence.
-While I did start reading earlier than my classmates and did get good grades, it meant that I was set apart from the other kids.
+My parents rarely missed a chance to brag to their friends about me, as if I were from another planet and had otherworldly intelligence.
+While I did start reading earlier than my classmates and I did get good grades, it meant I was set apart from other kids.
 Special and unique?
-Sure, different and often disparaged.
+Sure, but different and often disparaged.

 Eventually I found I couldn’t (and no longer cared to) live up to my self-inflated image.
-How unspecial I am finally hit home after I ended my career, moved south and tried to start over.
-I surprised myself how unprepared I was for this phase of my life, where I couldn’t get by on looks alone.
+How unspecial I am really hit home after I ended my career, moved south and tried to start over.
+I surprised myself how unprepared I was for this phase of my life, where I couldn’t get by on looks alone.*

 The 100 Billionth Person is obviously an irony.
 Being The 100 Billionth Person sounds special and distinctive — but as one of so many, how can I be anything but ordinary and insignificant?
 Yes, each of us is unique in that no one shares our DNA, our experiences, our thoughts, our actions.
 But if we are all unique, how special can that be?